 How to Get to Dalat

-The cheaper route is to take the bus to Dalat.
+The cheaper route is to take the sleeper bus to Dalat.
 We’ve been to Dalat from Nha Trang and Ho Chi Minh City via bus and sleeper bus, respectively.
 From Ho Chi Minh City, the bus ride is about 6 hours and costs between 180,000 VND – 220,000 VND ($7.75 – $9.50 USD) one way.
+It’s an affordable way to travel as a weekend trip from Ho Chi Minh.

 How to Get Around Dalat